Best Medicare Advantage Plans in California (2026)

 Our Methodology: How We Ranked California's Best Medicare Advantage Plans

 We analyzed Medicare Advantage plans in California using a weighted scoring system that prioritizes affordability and quality.
-Our methodology evaluates three main factors to help you identify plans that deliver the best value for your healthcare needs.
+Our methodology scores three main factors to help you find plans that offer the best value for your health care needs.

 • Star Ratings (40%): CMS star ratings measure plan quality across categories like care effectiveness, customer service and member satisfaction.
 The Overall Star Rating combines both Part C (medical coverage) and Part D (prescription drug) ratings on a scale from 1 to 5 stars.
 Higher-rated plans earn better scores in our analysis.